ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Additional implementation details

 {\bf Network architecture.} We adopt an 8-layer geometry MLP following \cite{DBLP:conf/nips/WangLLTKW21}.
 When handling RGB inputs, we model another 4-layer material MLP.
 We use Softplus for the geometry MLP and ReLU for the material MLP as activation.
 The hidden layers for both MLPs are 256 dimensional.
 A 3D position with 6-frequency positional encoding is used as the input for the geometry MLP.
 The geometry MLP outputs a signed distance and a 256-dimensional feature vector.
 The feature vector is then concatenated with the 3D position and normal vector as the input for the material MLP.
 The material MLP outputs a 3-channel diffuse albedo and 27 specular coefficients, with output activation by Softplus ($\beta=100$).
 The specular coefficients are used to linearly combine nine spherical Gaussian bases with different shininess to produce a 3-channel specular color.
 The diffuse and specular colors are represented in the linear color space.

 {\bf Training.} Our networks are trained using Adam\cite{DBLP:journals/corr/KingmaB14}, with the learning rate first linearly warmed up from 0 to $10^{-3}$ in the first 5k iterations and then cosine decayed to a minimum learning rate of $5\times 10^{-5}$.
-The weight of the Eikonal loss is set to $0.1$.
+The weight of the Eikonal loss is set to $0.01$, which we find a lower weight leads to more thin structures reconstructed.

 {\bf Shadow ray sampling.} We place 80 uniform samples along the shadow ray and use the hierarchical sampling strategy in \cite{DBLP:conf/nips/WangLLTKW21} to sample another 64 points near the surface.
 The far bound is determined by a scene bounding sphere.
 The near bound is set to 0 so that detailed shadows by sample points near the starting surface can be modeled.
 We are able to model these near sample points because the SDF-to-density formula (Eq.
 (3) in the main paper) is dependent on the ray and normal direction.
 This property is suitable for modeling rays that start at the surface.
 When the ray goes outward (the dot product between the ray direction and normal direction is greater than 0), we obtain zero densities at near sample points.
 Thus, the ray will not be incorrectly blocked by its starting surface.
 When the ray goes inward, it will be appropriately occluded by the starting surface, generating attached shadows.